-If you are unsure what is happening and want clarification on the status of your payment, and when you will receive your compensation, you should ask your car accident lawyer for an update.
+If you are unsure what is happening and want clarification on when you will receive your compensation, you should ask your car accident lawyer.

 They are experts, and will have gone through this process countless times before.
 They will be able to give you the best possible estimate and accurate updates on the status of your case.